Access to Emergency Services (911/E911) - V41.0

 Process #6 - Interim Number Portability (INP) to LNP Conversion

 Updating/Correcting E911 Data

 Unbundled Loop providers are responsible for directly inputting updates to the E911 Automatic Location Identification (ALI) database via the service order input (SOI) process.
 The CenturyLink E911 Automatic Location Identification (ALI) database is managed by Intrado.

-All other products when submitting an LSR requesting new or additional service to an address, the E911 database is updated from the service order activity associated with your LSR.
-If the information in the E911 database is wrong for any reason, you must send an email to firstname.lastname@example.org.
-If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to email@example.com and fax a copy of the City/County notification of the change to CenturyLink, or you may alternately send an email and fax the notification from the City/County with the address change information to the fax number at 218-733-0187.
+For all other products, when submitting a Local Service Request (LSR) requesting new or additional service to an address, the E911 database is updated from the service order activity associated with your LSR.
+If the information in the E911 database is wrong for any reason, you must send an email to email@example.com.
+If the City/County has initiated the change, CenturyLink should receive this change automatically; however, you may still email to firstname.lastname@example.org and attach a copy of the City/County notification of the change to CenturyLink, or you may alternately send an email and fax the notification from the City/County with the address change information to the fax number at 218-733-0187.

-This product cannot be ordered through Interconnect Mediated Access (IMA).
+This product cannot be ordered independently through EASE-LSR.

 For PS/ALI Ordering information, refer to the following:

 - PS/ALI for Resale Based CLECs

 - PS/ALI for Commercial Local Exchange Services, contact your CenturyLink Account Representative for additional information.

 A minimum interval applies to the establishment of new ES trunk groups and it is applicable to all service providers.
 The timeline begins with the issuance of a complete RG29-OO29 internal form and is based on 12 business days.
 Where new ES trunk groups are being established for NG9-1-1 system the minimum interval will be 22 business days.